01.003: Exceptions to or Restrictions of University Policies

 Interim Vice President for Finance and Administration

-- Individual department heads may set an internal, departmental policy that is more (but not less) restrictive than a University policy, when specific circumstances dictate.
-For example, Policy 41.121, "Reimbursement for Official Travel and Entertainment," does not place a dollar ceiling on legitimate business travel expenses for the individual business traveler.
+Individual department heads may set an internal, departmental policy that is more (but not less) restrictive than a university policy, when specific circumstances dictate.
+For example, policy 41.121 does not place a dollar ceiling on legitimate business travel expenses for the individual business traveler.
 However, departmental budget or other concerns may suggest that such a ceiling is needed.

 - Contact the authorized person that you have identified.
 Cite the specific policy involved, and explain all the circumstances that you believe justify the exception you are requesting.

 - If you receive the exception, make a note of the date, the time, the name of the person authorizing the exception, and the specifics of the exception.
 Confirmation of the authorization should be in writing, and an electronic or paper copy should be kept in a safe place.

 - If you do not receive an exception to policy, then you must proceed according to policy, despite the circumstances.
 In the event that you do not believe the denial was appropriate, contact the authorizer's direct supervisor for further discussion.